The Knowledge You Expect. The Compassion You Deserve.

 Get a Divorce in Colorado Springs

-Colorado Springs Divorce Lawyers Assisting Clients in El Paso County, CO
+Colorado Springs Divorce Attorneys Assisting Clients in El Paso County, CO

 The grounds for obtaining a divorce or legal separation is that the "marriage is irretrievably broken."
 Only one party needs to testify that the marriage is irretrievably broken and that counseling or therapy would not lead to reconciliation.
-At Drexler Law, our compassionate Colorado Springs divorce attorneys know that going through a divorce can be difficult.
+At Drexler Law, our compassionate Colorado Springs divorce lawyers know that going through a divorce can be difficult.
 We are here to help you determine how your situation will play a role in the final outcome.
-Our divorce lawyers serve clients in Colorado Springs and the surrounding areas.
+Our divorce attorneys serve clients in Colorado Springs and the surrounding areas.
+Our firm emphasizes clarity and support, ensuring clients understand how local regulations and precedents might affect their case.

 Dial (719) 259-0050 now or contact us online to schedule a consultation with the Colorado Springs divorce team at Drexler Law.